What is the MLTK process?

 - To see a series of MLTK use-cases based on different machine learning goals, see the MLTK Showcases in the Machine Learning Toolkit.

-- To learn about installing the Machine Learning Toolkit, see Installing the MLTK.
+- To learn about installing the Machine Learning Toolkit, see Install the Machine Learning Toolkit.

 - To learn about companion apps, cheat-sheets, videos, and courses see Learn more about the Machine Learning Toolkit.